-See also: Getting Started Guide
+See also: Getting Started with JWST Proposing

 High-contrast imaging (HCI) observations can be some of the most complex to schedule with JWST and for that reason the workflow of this roadmap is considered iterative.
 When planning HCI observations many parameters come into play and for some science cases, it is not always initially apparent which HCI mode—if at all—will provide you with the best scientific results; users may find themselves returning to earlier steps and/or stages before "linearly" producing their proposal and Astronomer's Proposal Tool (APT) files.

 Stage 1 – Become familiar with the HCI capabilities and instrument-specific modes of JWST

 In extension to the steps suggested in the Getting Started with JWST Proposing ("Become familiar with JWST capabilities and terminology"), users should consider the following in particular to high-contrast Imaging:

 Which of the JWST observing modes enable HCI?

 What HCI optical designs are offered by JWST?

 What are the allowed mask-filter combinations for each of the HCI modes?

 What are the primary performance metrics for HCI?